 How to avoid failing your next exam

-It is believed that students have to write exams to gain admissions into most schools, and no sane student goes to school with the hope of failing.
+It is believed that students have to write exams to gain admission into most schools, and no sane student goes to school with the hope of failing.

-And studies show that most students fail as a result of not preparing well and partly for having little or no confidence in themselves.
+And studies show that most students fail as a result of not preparing well and partly of having little or no confidence in themselves.

 That said, here are a few tips that can help you improve your reading habits and help you score excellent grades in your next exams.